benknoble/benknoble.github.io/_posts/2018-06-27-til-day-8-context-and-computers.md

 Ubuntu on it this evening, and tomorrow should be using primarily it.
 Huzzah.

 Let me tell you something about it though.
 The Ubuntu download is an ISO.
-No, not like Tron: Legacy, it's an image file, a snapshot of an entire file system.
+No, not like _Tron: Legacy_; it's an image file, a snapshot of an entire file system.
 And everywhere online will tell you that, in order to make a bootable USB from one, you need special software.

 You don't.